MACS-30111-23/hw00-Lorena0526/README.md

 ![This is a picture taken last weekend.
 I was taken this photo during riverwalk.](/Picture.jpg)

-# Learning outcome
+# Learning Outcome
 * A summary of the workflow: First, edit the README.md file and add required information to that file using basic writing and formatting syntax of github(Markdown).We could edit the file directly on the github or using other tools like VS Code.
 If just directly revising something on the github, after finishing the assignment, click "commit changes" button to commit the revised file to my GitHub repository.
 If using VS Code, we should commit changes and then push the changed file to the target GitHub repository.
-* Markdown: I learn more basic writing and formatting syntax during finishing the code, especially how to add links and image to the README.md file.
+* Markdown: I learn more basic writing and formatting syntax during finishing the code, especially how to add links and images to the README.md file.
 We can create an inline link by wrapping link text in brackets [ ], and then wrapping the URL in parentheses ( ).
 We can display an image by adding ! and wrapping the alt text in [ ].
 Then, wrap the link for the image in parentheses ().
 Something that surprised me was that if I had uploaded images to my repo, I could use relative links to display an image.

 ## 📚  Resources